awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/_index.md

 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com

 ## Introduction
-This hands-on lab will guide you through the steps to govern cost and usage of an organisation using AWS provided tag editor and cost categories features.
-It shows you how to create visibility and meaningful dashboards for your cloud finance, where tag editor can be used to see any tags that are attached to resources and allow you to modify tags for them, and cost categories can be used for resource categorization which can be used for expenditure and usage awareness
+This hands-on lab will guide you through the steps to **govern cost and usage** of an organisation and create visibility for your **cloud finance** using AWS provided **tag editor** & **cost categories** features. **Tag editor** can be used to see any tags that are attached to resources and allow you to modify tags for them and **cost categories** can be used for resource categorization which can be used for expenditure and usage awareness.

 ## Goals
 - Organize cloud workloads/resources